Thursday, October 28, 2010

 2009 Herta Muller The Land of Green Plums

-2007 Doris Lessing The Fifth Child, The Summer Before the Dark (Vintage International), The Grass Is Singing: A Novel (P.S.)
+2007 Doris Lessing The Fifth Child, The Summer Before the Dark (Vintage International)

 2004 Elfriede Jelinek The Piano Teacher: A Novel